fukangl/SMG-multimodal-grasping/README.md

 ```

-To test a DRL multimodal grasping policy that executes actions with only preenveloping (E+S+ES DRL(PE)) in simulation with lightly cluttered environment, run the following:
+For testing a DRL multimodal grasping policy that executes actions with only preenveloping (E+S+ES DRL(PE)) in simulation with lightly cluttered environment, remove `--is_oo`:

 ```shell
 python main.py --is_sim --method 'reinforcement' --is_ets --is_pe --explore_rate_decay \